salmanshahbaz97/school_management_system/README.md

 ## TimeEstimation

-It will take me around three days to build all this functionality
+It takes me around three days to build all this functionality